ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 represents the `ConsentScope`.
 A `cancel` MUST use the same `ConsentScope` as a previous `request`.

+For a `requestContent`, the `targetUri` needs to be in one of the domains of the receiving provider, and the `requesterUri` needs to be in one of the domains of the sending provider.

 The response to a `requestConsent` request is usually a 201 Accepted (indicating the `requestConsent` was received), optionally a 404 Not Found (indicating the `targetUri` is unknown), or a 500-class response.
 The